The job is not done when foster care ends

 •The ratio of children to caseworker continues to be too high in most jurisdictions across the country.

-So action is essential.
+So, action is essential.
 Because if nothing changes, the outcomes for our most vulnerable children only worsen.

 Consider the next 15 years — to the year 2020.
-If nothing changes in the U.S. child welfare system, nearly 14 million confirmed cases of abuse and neglect will be reported; more than 22,500 children will die of abuse and neglect; nine million children will be placed in foster care; and more than 300,000 children will age out of foster care without adequate supports to successfully transition to adulthood.
+If nothing changes in the U.S. child welfare system, nearly 14 million confirmed cases of abuse and neglect will be reported; more than 22,500 children will die of abuse and neglect; 9 million children will be placed in foster care; and more than 300,000 children will age out of foster care without adequate supports to successfully transition to adulthood.
 Of those 300,000 transitioning youth, 75,000 will experience homelessness and 54,000 will become involved in the criminal justice system.

 And for every young adult incarcerated, they do so at a cost of approximately $22,650 a year.
 That means for every former foster youth who is incarcerated — with an average prison sentence of about four-and-a-half years — our state governments will spend about $102,000 in an effort to rehabilitate a life we could have positively influenced for so much less.